japiirainen/japiirainen.github.io/posts/papers-0.md

 date: "2023-01-30T12:00:00Z"
 ---

 This is the first episode of a (hopefully) long and fruitful journey through some of the most influential papers in the field of computer science.
 At least thats the intent, it might turn into a list of papers I have found interesting, or just die in its infancy.
 I guess we will see.
+The idea is not to repeat what is in the papers, but rather give a small taste of what they are about, and why I think they are worth reading.
 Without further ado, lets get started with episode #0.

 ## Can programming be liberated from the von Neumann style?: a functional style and its algebra of programs

 [This](https://dl.acm.org/doi/10.1145/359138.359140) paper is a lecture given by John Backus at the 1978 ACM Turing Award ceremony.
 In case you're unfamiliar, the ACM Turing Award is an annual price given by the [Association for Computing Machinery (ACM)](https://en.wikipedia.org/wiki/Association_for_Computing_Machinery).
 It is generally recognized as the highest distinction in computer science, and can be referred to as the "Nobel Prize of Computing".
-It is a very interesting read, and I recommend it to anyone interested in the history of programming languages and functional programming.
+Overall the paper is a very interesting read, and I highly recommend it to anyone interested in the history of programming languages and functional programming.
 The paper is not very long or too technical, so it should be accessible to most people.
+The impact this paper has had on the design of many modern programming languages, especially in the [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) family like Haskell and OCaml is amazing.

+## What is the paper about?

-For me the distinguishing feature of this paper is the enormous amount of influence it has had on modern programming languages, especially in the [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) family of programming languages like Haskell and OCaml.
-Backus basically describes an alternative way of programming, which he calls "applicative style".
-This style is in many ways similar to what is nowadays called "pure functional programming", although Backus took the idea a bit further and made it impossible to name function arguments.
-This results in a style more commonly known as "point-free programming".
+Backus basically describes an alternative way of programming, which he calls the "applicative style".
+This style is in many ways similar to what is nowadays called "pure functional programming", although Backus took the idea even further and made it impossible to name function arguments, which leads to a style more commonly known as "point-free" programming.
 The paper also contains a section on the "algebra of programs", which is an important topic in its own right.
-In my opinion programming is still in it's infancy in terms of mathematical rigor, and the algebra of programs is a step in the direction of more correct and rigorously defined programs.
+In my opinion the field of programming is still in it's infancy in terms of mathematical rigor, and the algebra of programs is a step in the direction of more correct and rigorously defined programs.
 This is a topic close to my heart, and I will probably write more on it in the future.

 ## Bashing the von Neumann style